MarkEdmondson1234/markedmondson.me-hugo/content/post/2021-11-19-sending-ga4-events-pubsub/index.md

 * Transforming and filtering your GA4 data, perhaps by using the Data Loss Prevention API to redact credit card numbers, email address etc before it hits BigQuery
 * Enriching GA4 data with other data (such as 1st or 2nd party data)

 For my own blog I didn't know anything that would be actually useful so worth writing about, until I came across an idea of sending your own data to you in an email for your blog browsing history (yes dear reader, YOUR data).
 For this I would want to cross reference your `cookie_id` (you can see this value if you examine your cookies as you read this page) with an email form.
-This I think would be very nice to be available on more websites, giving the privacy climate and GDPR philosophy of control of your own data - a website who let you do this demonstrates trust I think.
+This I think would be very nice to be available on more websites, giving the privacy climate and GDPR philosophy of control of your own data - a website who lets you do this demonstrates trust I think, and Trust is a KPI now.
 I can also think e-commerce websites would benefit from a form to easily send customers all the products they have browsed in their historic sessions, in a kind of automatically created shopping list.

 For this use case I'll show how GA4, GTM-SS and GCP can achieve this so as perhaps you can develop it for something useful for your own website.